single-cell-data/TileDB-SOMA/apis/python/README.md

   make data
   python -m pytest tests
   ```
-* A note about the `fmt` and `spdlog` packages:
-  * If you encounter an install-time error like `undefined symbol: _ZTIN3fmt2v912format_errorE` then you should uninstall your systemversions of `fmt` and `spdlog`.
-On Linux, this means `dpkg -l | egrep "lib(spdlog|fmt)"` should now come up empty.
-  * If you encounter an install-time error like `fatal error: spdlog/spdlog.h: No such file or directory` you should additionally recursively remove `/usr/local/lib/cmake/spdlog `, since the system uninstall of `spdlog` fails to remove this properly.
+* A note about the `spdlog` package: If you encounter an install-time error like `fatal error: spdlog/spdlog.h: No such file or directory` you should additionally recursively remove `/usr/local/lib/cmake/spdlog `, since the system uninstall of `spdlog` fails to remove this properly.

 # Status